What’s the best way to use a sponge filter?

 Achieving the optimal water flow in a sponge filter is a bit like conducting an orchestra.
 Several factors need to work in harmony to create the perfect symphony of filtration.
 Let’s delve into these factors.

-Firstly, the strength of your air pump plays a significant role.
+Firstly, the strength of your air pumpOpens in a new tab. plays a significant role.
 The air pump drives the bubbles that create the water flow in the sponge filter.
-A stronger air pumpOpens in a new tab. can push more air, generating more bubbles, and consequently, more water flow.
+A stronger air pump can push more air, generating more bubbles, and consequently, more water flow.
 On the other hand, a weaker pump might not create enough flow for effective filtration.

 Secondly, the diameter of the pipe in your sponge filter can significantly affect the water flow.
 A larger diameter pipe allows more water to be moved at once, potentially increasing the overall flow rate.